 Hyperbaric oxygen therapy uses a special high-pressure chamber to raise the amount of oxygen that enters your body with each breath.
 This extra supply of oxygen helps wounds heal and your white blood cells fight infection.

-Hyperbaric oxygen therapy does not hurt; however, you might feel pressure or fullness in you ears.
-Read more about this therapy in Treatment Details.
+Hyperbaric oxygen therapy does not hurt; however, you might feel pressure or fullness in your ears.
+Read more about this therapy in Treatments and Services.